vlthrasher/minimal-mistakes/_projects/4PerfectScheduler.md

 - Gather data from online rather than user input
 - Add a neural network to suggest better schedules without asking the user
 - Create a website to handle the front-end so it can become public
+- Design a better GUI to present schedules